charlynedsson/RoundedFrame/README.md

 ## Please Contribute!

 This is an open source project that welcomes contributions/suggestions/bug reports from those who use it.
 If you have any ideas on how to improve the library, please [post an issue here on GitHub](https://github.com/charlynedsson/RoundedFrame/issues).
-**I am not able to build the nuget for Xamarin.iOS.** However, Xamarin.iOS renderer is in the solution.
-Please feel free to fork and build a package including iOS renderer.
-I will be glad to update it.

 ## Xamarin Templates
 This plugin was packed with James Motemongo's [Xamarin Templates](https://github.com/jamesmontemagno/Xamarin-Templates).